adidner/youtube-speed-by-channel/Documentation/PLAN.md

         - [] Bug where we can't delete to 0 for some reason, possibly race condition
     - [-] Doesn't start if the youtube chrome extension hasn't been opened
         - [X] https://developer.chrome.com/docs/extensions/mv2/runtime_host_permissions/
-        - [] Mostly working now? doesn't work when I search and then click on video after already having had something run for some reason? (works the first time)
-    - [] Every save to storage should trigger the function that sets Speed in the likely case you're on a page you want to be a different speed already -> see background onChange handler
     - [X] I want to display current speed of youtube channel and now the modififed video time next to the total time for the video via injection as well.
     - [X] UI changes (I made the buttons weird and off to the side at some point for some reason, should change that back)
 - [X] Research publishing Chrome Extensions
-- [-] everything should save every time anything is changed.
+- [X] everything should save every time anything is changed.
     - [X] speed text
     - [X] row text
     - [X] delete row